This secret code gets you £200 off the Dyson airwrap for Black Friday

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-But with the latest iteration setting you back nearly £500, it’s safe to say it’s an indulgent purchase.
-Indeed, deals on the airwrap are as coveted as the tool itself – that is until the biggest sale of the year.
+Drying and styling simultaneously make getting reading in the morning far less of a hassle (trust me, you’ll be out the door within minutes), however, the latest iteration can set you back nearly £500, making it quite the investment.
+Indeed, deals on the airwrap are as coveted as the tool itself – that is until the biggest sale of the year, when prices drop on everything from tech to big make-up brands.
 Black Friday always sees plenty of Dyson hair tools discounted, from the corrale hair straighteners to the supersonic hair dryer.

 Read more: Best Black Friday 2024 deals – follow live

-You don’t need to wait until the main event for a mega deal on the Dyson airwrap – Ebay has just reduced a refurbished origin model to one of the lowest prices I’ve seen.
+Amidst the Black Friday bargain flurry, Ebay has reduced a refurbished origin model to one of the lowest prices I’ve seen.

 Plus, Boots and John Lewis have discounted the complete tool by nearly £100.
 Deals on the airwrap don’t stick around for long, so, make sure you invest while you can – I’ve found the best Black Friday 2024 deals on the Dyson airwrap below.